 Despite it being so beneficial and rooted in their kittenhood, many cats remain to be rather timid and wild.
 The two main reasons which can explain why some cats are more or less snuggly and affectionate than others are genetics and early socialization.

 It remains largely unclear and understudied whether there is a genetic potential to the personality profile of cats or not.
 Breeding shows, however, that genetics does play some kind of a role in your pet’s temperament at least to a certain extent.
 Even though cat fanciers have been selecting and breeding cats mainly for their appearances, some cat breeds developed to be distinctly friendlier and more affectionate than others.

 While we still don’t know which genetic factors give rise to cat friendliness, here are the top ten breeds which seem to be the cuddliest: Ragdoll, Siamese, Sphynx, Ragamuffin, Scottish Fold, Persian, Tonkinese, Burmese, Birman and Maine Coon (full list here).

 It is important to keep in mind that there are many complex factors influencing a cat’s personality (read on heritability vs. expression here), which is why a certain breed doesn’t necessarily guarantee the personality profile.
 A cat breed is simply more likely to have cats that are more or less affectionate and cuddly than others.

-months are considered to be the most critical period in the social development of kittens.
+The earliest months are considered to be the most critical period in the social development of kittens.
 Every single experience in this period will play its own role in the formation of the kitty’s personality.
 For instance, cats that are handled and positively stimulated early on usually become more social and confident later in life.
 These kittens are often braver, they explore more and mature faster.
 They will, therefore, handle stress much better growing up too.

 On the other side, cats that are insufficiently exposed to people or are exposed to traumatic experiences are naturally more likely to develop certain fears.
 They are at a higher risk of becoming shy, cautious, timid or even aggressive as adults.
 Thus, the early social development is likely one of the major factors determining how cuddly your adult cat will be.

 Benefits of snuggling

 We have already elaborated why a cat looks for snuggles, but there is more to snuggling than just warmth, safety and bonding.
 Snuggling is actually healthy, both for us and for cats!
 In hoomans, it has been long known that hugging is an effective remedy against stress, anxiety, loneliness and depression.
 This is because a nice, loving hug promotes synthesis of oxytocin (“hormone of bonding” or “love drug”) in the brain.

-And the same rule applies for cat snuggles too.
+The same rule applies for cat snuggles too.
 In a study by Gourkow et al (2014), 139 cats were split into two groups.
 The first group od cats (gentled group) was gentled (gently stroked and talked to) by people four times a day for at least 10 minutes for 10 days.
 Cats who were less social or aggressive were gentled with the aid of tool.

 The second group (control) was completely deprived of the attention, similarly to what shelter cats experience daily.
 The results showed that the cats who were gentled regularly (including the antisocial cats) were less likely to have valanced moods and they had higher levels of immunoglobulin A (antibodies which form the first line of defense against infections).

 Control cats, however, experienced a significant increase in shedding and they disproportionally developed respiratory diseases.
 This study shows that interaction with people and gentling are extremely important for the health and well-being of all cats.
 So, make sure to provide your kitty with tons of attention and stroking every day!

 Gentling is not only beneficial for cats, but for hoomans too.
 “Recent research has shown that the soothing sounds of a kitty can aid your body […] because their purrs fluctuate between 20-140 Hz, a frequency range which has been proven to be medically therapeutic.” – explained Kelli Bender.
 Purrs help lower stress, blood pressure, effects of dyspnea and depression.
 They promote healing of infections, bones and muscles.
 So, hug your purring kitty right now and keep healthy together!

 How snuggly is your sweet bundle of joy?
 Share with us on Social Media and send us your photos!
 Meow!